w3f/polkadot-wiki/docs/learn/learn-staking.md

     By joining a [nomination pool](learn-nomination-pools.md) that is active and earning rewards, you can start earning staking rewards with as low as 1 DOT.
 The nomination pools typically have a dedicated pool operator who ensures that the pool's stake is always backing an active validator and is receiving rewards.

 !!!info "Bags List & Minimum Active Bond"
-    You can find information about why you might not receive staking rewards on [this support page](learn-staking.md) and [this video tutorial](https://youtu.be/hIIZRJLrBZA).
+    You can find information about why you might not receive staking rewards on [this page](learn-staking.md) and [this video tutorial](https://youtu.be/hIIZRJLrBZA).

 ## Staking FAQ

 !!!info
-    See [this support page](learn-staking.md) for the FAQs about staking.
+    See [this page](learn-staking.md) for the FAQs about staking.

 ## Resources